 Peppermint is toxic for dogs if ingested in large quantities.
 This includes the plant, essential oils, and other products containing mint.
 Essential oils are highly concentrated and therefore more dangerous.

 If you use essential oils in your home, make sure you keep them out of the reach of pets and children.
 Now you might be wondering about all the flea products on the market that contain peppermint and other essential oils.

 These products can be made and sold because the EPA doesn’t require registration for essential oils, since they’ve been deemed safe for human use.
 That doesn’t mean they are effective or safe for dogs.

 Some sprays include other, more effective ingredients and very low concentrations of peppermint oil.
 These sprays might be safe.

-On the other hand, a study performed in 2012 examined that the records of the American Society for the Prevention of Cruelty to Animals (ASPCA) Animal Poison Control Center database found that cats and dogs experienced significant adverse side effects even when used according to the product label.
+On the other hand, a study performed in 2012 examined the Animal Poison Control Center database of the American Society for the Prevention of Cruelty to Animals (ASPCA).
+They found that some cats and dogs experienced significant adverse side effects from peppermint oil even when used according to the product label.

 If your veterinarian says the product is safe for you to use, make sure you also use an additional repellent to make sure your dog is protected.

-If you wish to use peppermint essential oil on your dog, always use a specially formulated peppermint oil flea repellent and be sure to check to see if the producer has performed safety tests.
+If you wish to use peppermint essential oil on your dog, always use a specially formulated peppermint oil flea repellent and be sure to check if the producer has performed safety tests.

 You can find this information out on their websites or by calling their customer service line.